rust-lang/rfcs/text/3371-cargo-target-dir-templates.md

 -->

 - Introduce remapping into the concept in some way.
-- Introduce a form of garbage collection.
-Expanded upon this [Zulip thread](https://rust-lang.zulipchat.com/#narrow/stream/246057-t-cargo/topic/last-use.20tracking).
+- Introduce a form of garbage collection for these target directories so we don't leak them when projects are deleted, see [rust-lang/cargo#13136](https://github.com/rust-lang/cargo#13136).

 ## Adding `{xdg-cache-home}`, `{home}`, `{cargo-home}` or `{user-base-target-directory}` as templates